For a number of years the five bells of St. Mary's, Holme-next-the-Sea had been chimed by swinging them to and fro using the attached ropes.

-At the time of writing, February 2019, there are sadly only two ringers in the home band.
-Regular Tuesday practices have become difficult to
+At the time of writing, April 2022, there were only two ringers remaining in the home band.
+Before COVID-19 lockdown in March 2020 regular Tuesday practices had become difficult to

-arrange and often have to be cancelled because there are simply not enough people available to ring for a practice.
+arrange and often had to be cancelled because there were simply not enough people available to ring for a practice.

-The bells have joyfully announced weddings, rung solemnly and half-muffled for funerals and have rung to mark special occasions including H.M.
-The Queen's 80th birthday, the 200th Anniversary of Admiral Lord Nelson's Victory at Trafalgar, the 60th Anniversary of the end of World War Two and the 70th anniversary of VJ Day
+The Tower Captain retired from bell ringing in April 2022 and there are currently no ringing practices being held.
+In the past the bells have joyfully announced weddings, rung solemnly and half-muffled for funerals and have rung to mark special occasions including H.M.
+The Queen's 80th birthday, the 200th Anniversary of Admiral Lord Nelson's Victory at Trafalgar, the 60th Anniversary of the end of World War Two and the 70th anniversary of VJ Day.

 This photo was taken when the Society had a few more ringers!